-Dayla Rabe holds the position of Controller and Director of Administrative Services, Principal.
-She is located at our Corporate Headquarters in Albany, Oregon.
-Ms. Rabe has a Bachelors Degree in Housing Design and a Post Baccalaureate in Accounting.
-She has been with CES since 1992 and has held a variety of positions including Drafting Coordinator, Administrative Coordinator, Executive Administrator, and Accounting Manager.
-Ms. Rabe currently supervises the Accounting Department, Marketing Staff, and Administrative Staff throughout the company and serves as the Contract Administrator, providing financial accounting guidance for large projects.
+Dayla Rabe serves Cascade Earth Sciences as General Manager from the Corporate Headquarters in Albany, Oregon.
+Ms. Rabe has a Bachelor’s Degree in Housing Design and a Post-Baccalaureate in Accounting.
+She has been with CES since 1992 and has held a variety of positions including Drafting Coordinator, Administrative Coordinator, Executive Administrator, Accounting Manager, and Controller/Director of Administrative Services.

 Daniel J. Burgard, CPSS

 Daniel J. Burgard is the Principal Soil Scientist for CES and currently holds the positions of Technical Lead for Food Processing business and is the corporate Soils Disciplines Manager.
 He has Bachelor and Master of Science degrees in Soil Science, is a Certified Professional Soil Scientist and has been with CES since 1991.
 Mr. Burgard’s project areas have focused on land treatment systems using industrial and municipal wastes and wastewaters as resources in crop production.
 Mr. Burgard has experience with projects that have included potato, fruit, vegetable, meat processing and municipal wastewater irrigation design, operations, and permitting, power plant and coal-bed methane produced water management, paper mill sludge management, biosolids management and permitting, monitoring and reporting.
 Recent special projects have focused on large-scale agricultural uses of reclaimed water and practical applications of vadose zone monitoring for land application systems.
 He has worked on projects in many U.S. states as well as internationally.